Friday, February 8, 2013

 Place bottom halves of rolls on a foil-covered baking sheet.
 Distribute meat/cheese mixture evenly between all 12 rolls.
 Top each with 1 slice provolone cheese.
 Place under broiler until cheese is melted & lightly browned (just 1-2 minutes).
 Top with top halves of rolls.
 Serve immediately.

-OPTIONAL: Reserve peppers & onions from sieve.
+Reserve peppers & onions from sieve.
 Top meat/cheese mixture with peppers & onions before topping with provolone cheese - OR - stir peppers & onions into shredded meat along with parmesan cheese.
 Continue with recipe as noted above.

 This recipe was inspired by this one at kraftrecipes.com.